Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality

 Finally, the left and right evaluation morphisms of the category, also coming from the biclosed structure, depicted graphically as directed cups, are as follows:

 To these, we first add a diagram for $!$-ed objects, as follows:

-We then equip the notation with necessary diagrams for the coalgebraic modality, that is the coalgebra comultiplication (copying) $\Delta$, the counit of the comonad $\epsilon$, and the comonad comultiplication $\delta$.
-These are respectively depicted by a triangle node, a filled black circle, and a white circle labelled with $\delta$, as follows:
+We then equip the notation with necessary diagrams for the $!$-functor, that is the diagonal maps $\Delta$, the counit $\epsilon $ and the comultiplication $\delta$.
+These are respectively depicted by a triangle node, a filled black circle, and a white circle labelled with $\delta$, as follows.